×

 This custom resource defines the FRR configuration for the BGP routing.
 This CR is namespaced.

-You can use the routers field to configure multiple routers, one for each Virtual Routing and Forwarding (VRF) resource.
+You can use the routers parameter to configure multiple routers, one for each Virtual Routing and Forwarding (VRF) resource.
 For each router, you must define the Autonomous System Number (ASN).

 You can also define a list of Border Gateway Protocol (BGP) neighbors to connect to, as in the following example: